jnoh2/cryosparc-install/README.md

 1. Go to your cryosparc GUI instance on your browser.
 2. Go to admin (key symbol on the left)
 3. Go to Cluster Configuration tab
-4. Add the Key-Value pair for which the "Key" is your parameter name WITHOUT curly braces and the "Value" should be the default for your parameter.
+4. Add the Key-Value pair for which the "Key" is your parameter name WITHOUT curly braces and spaces (i.e. `partition_requested`), and the "Value" should be the default for your parameter.
 In this example, you would add the following:
 > Key = partition_requested | Value = cobarnes

 Some things that haven't been written in yet: installations for using 3DFlex